Professional Development Certificate Program

 Frequently Asked Questions

-The English Learners Equity and Excellence Professional Development Certificate provides DC teachers across a variety of content areas and settings with the knowledge and skill they need to implement effective, culturally sustaining pedagogy for their multilingual learners.
-It is worth 6.4 Continuing Education Units at Georgetown University.
+The English Learners Equity and Excellence Professional Development Certificate provides DC teachers across a variety of content areas and settings with knowledge and skills they need to implement effective, culturally and linguistically sustaining pedagogy for their multilingual learners (MLs).
+It is worth 6.4 Continuing Education Units (CEUs) at Georgetown University.

-Teachers who are invested in equity, excellence, and antiracism in their work with multilingual learners should apply.
-The PD will equip K12 teachers across school settings who work with ELLs.
+Teachers who are invested in equity, excellence, and antiracism in their work with MLs should apply.
+The PD will equip PK-12 teachers with job-embedded, practical tools for teaching MLs skills related to both literacy and critical consciousness.
 This includes general education teachers, content specialists, special education teachers, teachers in bilingual education programs, and teachers who work regularly with ELs but want to improve their training to do so.

-Participants will learn how to implement antiracist, culturally and linguistically sustaining pedagogy for their multilingual learners.
+Participants will learn how to implement culturally and linguistically sustaining pedagogy for their MLs.
 You also will engage with equitable practices to support content literacy growth in any subject area to promote academic excellence.
-Finally, you will learn how to serve as a change agent and policy actor to increase equitable opportunity for ELLs in DC.
+You will obtain various resources and strategies for engaging in critical, teacher-led inquiry.
+Finally, you will learn how to serve as a change agent and policy actor to increase equitable opportunity for MLs in DC.